baklbakl/DuckLynx/info/info.md

 on page 599

 ### Hardware questions
- - Why is the VREF+ 3 volts not 3.3V?
- - Does the 32678 Hz crystal go to the MCU or just the IMU?
- - Where do 12V and 3V3 get measured?
+ - Does 3V3 get measured?
- - How does phone charging work?
-Does it work?
  - What does PJ7 do?
 It goes between CBUS2, the MCU and maybe somewhere else.
- - Figure out how to setup the FTDI reset on MCU reset thing - where did I get the idea that this happens?
-Does it happen?
-Does the FTDI get reset at other times?
  - Find where CBUS3 on the FTDI goes - likely nowhere as it is just a test pad
- - Find out how/if phone charging works
  - J16 Android Module uart - what does this do?
- - Check if the outputs of the unused level shifter channels are actually no connect
- - Find out what PB0 does
- - Finish all of the crystal connections for the MCU
+ - Find out what PB0 does - related informing the MCU when the IMU is ready.
+Also seems to go to the android header.
+Why?
- - Is there anything that prevents the Android Module and the FTDI from trying to talk at the same time?
- - Check if PB0 triggers an interrupt
- - Check if PM2 is a pullup because the buck driver may try and pull it down if there is a fault generating a conflict
+ - Check if PM2 is a pullup on the MCU or driven high because the buck driver may try and pull it down if there is a fault generating a conflict
  - Check if ENA/B to the motor drivers is an open drain pin on the MCU
+ - Figure out how to setup the FTDI reset on MCU reset thing - where did I get the idea that this happens?
+Does it happen?
+Does the FTDI get reset at other times? - It seems that the MCU can reset the FTDI, but I doubt that it ever happens.
+More likely it is used to tell when there is an android module plugged in.
+Check PC6
+ - The circuit around PJ6 and the android header seems weird.
+It seems to only pull down PJ6 when both the android header control enable line is pulled low and a pin on the android header is too.
+Also what does it indicate?

+#### Answered Questions
+ - Why is the VREF+ 3 volts not 3.3V? - It is under vcc because the stable regulator regulates from VCC
+ - Does the 32678 Hz crystal go to the MCU or just the IMU? - Just IMU
+ - Where does 12V get measured - See schematic
+ - How does phone charging work?
+Does it work? - According to rev it doesn't with the phones that are around today, so we won't be trying to use it at all
+ - Is there anything that prevents the Android Module and the FTDI from trying to talk at the same time? - Yes.
+When the enable line for the level shifters goes low it also places the FTDI in reset

 ### Todo
-Implement the discovery command
-Implement the commandSet handlers ("DEKA")
+End goal: really fast PID and feedforward loop times from java
+Ideas:
+    - Up the RHSP baud rate
+    - Remove message / reference number
+    - Motion read/write packet that sends new motor powers and retrieves encoder positions, battery current, battery voltage, and anything else important.

-Implement all the DEKA commands
+Implement motor DEKA commands
-Use uDMA to speed up serial transfers?
-Implement the address set command
-Check if the RC will send another packet before waiting for the response of the previous one
+    mode
+    encoder
+    encoder reset
+Add voltage too low to run motors failsafe
+  Does the stock firmware stop trying to run the motors if the 12 is removed while they are running?
+Add RHSP timeout
+Setup the automatic LED

+Add motor controller fault monitoring
+Coulomb counting for battery state of charge
+Enable 5V
+Check that all of the hardware initialization explicitly disables the hardware before making changes Add servo RHSP commands
-Update the schematic with the new part numbers from rev Check that this document matches the schematic
+Update this document to match the schematic
 Print out reset cause (page 254) on reset
 Print out hard fault cause
 WFI instruction to wait for an interrupt instead of a tiny loop Setup flashing via UART.
-See https://github.com/REVrobotics/node-expansion-hub-ftdi/blob/main/src/EnterFirmwareUpdateMode.cc Use uDMA to speed up serial transfers?

-Make the button switch wifi bands - no idea how to do that
+See https://github.com/REVrobotics/node-expansion-hub-ftdi/blob/main/src/EnterFirmwareUpdateMode.cc Make the button switch wifi bands - no idea how to do that - probably not nessisary as the android header has the button broken out to it

 ### Done
 RHSP